robinkarlberg/transfer.zip-blog-ng/_posts/2025-04-08-secure-file-transfer.md

 **Peer-to-peer file sharing with instant encryption.**

-Quick-Share on [Transfer.zip](https://transfer.zip) uses browser-based **WebRTC streaming** to send files directly between devices—nothing is ever uploaded or stored.
+Quick-Share on [Transfer.zip](https://transfer.zip) uses browser-based **WebRTC streaming** to send files directly between devices - nothing is ever uploaded or stored.

 **How to use Transfer.zip:**